dhmhtrhsv/stackexchangeStats/README.md

 ## Installation
 The specific package was tested using python 2.7.15 both in Windows 10 and Ubuntu 18.10.

+Download the file in the zip format from the dist folder and save it e.g. in the Downloads folder.
 #### Windows
-Download the file in the zip format and save it e.g. in the Downloads folder.
-Open a Command Prompt in a new folder and type:
+Open a Command Prompt and type:
 ```
 pip install C:\Users\user\Downloads\stackexchangeStats-1.0.zip
 ```
 where in the place of the user, type your username.
 If you save it in another location, edit the path respectively.

 #### Ubuntu
-Download the file in the zip format and save it e.g. in the Downloads folder.
-Open a Terminal in a new folder and type:
+Open a Terminal and type:
 ```
 pip install /home/user/Downloads/stackexchangeStats-1.0.zip
 ```